 RUNNER-UP: THE ECO AWARD – SMITH HOTEL AWARDS 2013

 The Blue Mountains’ Emirates Wolgan Valley Resort & Spa takes luxury lodging by the scruff of its antipodean neck and transports it to a canyon-sized Jurassic Park of sun-blessed escarpments, creature comforts and sumptuous styling.
 With access to over 4,000 acres of pristine wilderness, a world-class spa and private villas where in-room swimming pools come as standard, this is one special playground.

 Need to know

 - Rooms 40 suites, including spacious two- and three-bedroom retreats ideal for group getaways.

 - Rates Double rooms from $1199.81 (AU$1,318), excluding tax at 10 per cent.

 - More details Rates include all meals with non-alcoholic drinks and select regional wines and beer, plus two daily on-site nature activities a person.
 Spa services, premium alcohol, minibar and room service cost extra.

-- Facilities Tennis court, spa, sauna, steam room, gym, mountain bikes, DVD/CD library, free WiFi in guest rooms.
+- Facilities Swimming pool, tennis court, spa, sauna, steam room, gym, mountain bikes, DVD/CD library, free WiFi throughout, restaurants, bar, wine cellar, playroom.
 In rooms: private pool, flatscreen TV, movies on demand, DVD/CD players, preloaded iPod, minibar, coffee machine, binoculars.

-- Poolside When you're tired of skinny-dipping in your own inside-outside pool, lounge more decorously at the beautifully landscaped outside heated pool at the Lodge (heated from mid-October to mid-April).
+- Poolside When you're tired of skinny-dipping in your own temperature-controlled inside-outside pool, lounge more decorously at the beautifully landscaped outdoor pool at the Lodge (heated from mid-October to mid-April).

 - Check–out 11am, but flexible subject to availability (try not to leave, ever!).
 Check-in, 3pm.